agro23/GummiCompany/README.md

 **Database**

 * The database should be built code-first.
 They want to have simple setup on the Gummi Bear Kingdom servers, so I'll need to have a simple database migration set up and ready to run.
+* UPDATE 4/27/18: The site should have functionality to review products so the database should include a one-to-many relationship between Products and Reviews.
+- Products: must have a name, cost, and description.
+- Reviews must have an author, content_body, and rating (1-5).
+- Migrations are used to update the database from last week.

 **Landing Page**

-* This is the main page, which includes some information about Gummi Bear Kingdom, and allows access to other areas of the site.
+* This is the main page, which includes some information about Gummi Bear Kingdom, and allows access to other areas of the site: An About, and Products Page
+	- The top three products by number of reviews will be listed here.

 **Products**

-* The Products section should contain a list of products offered by Gummi Bear Kingdom.
+* The Products section will contain a list of products offered by Gummi Bear Kingdom.
 There will be a few "dummy" products, but not too many.
 	- Products will have a _name_, _cost_, and _description_.

+* Each product will have its own Details page where its information is displayed as well as its reviews.

+**Testing**

+I will use a mock database for testing controller and model functions before using the live test database to test for integration.
+Required database setup information is below in this README.

+The site will include the following functionality and their corresponding tests:

+* Fully functioning Product model with tests for:
+	- The constructor
+	- Equals()
+	- Method for returning an average rating

+* Fully functioning Review model with tests for:
+	- The constructor
+	- Equals()
+	- Method for checking if rating is between 1-5,
+	- Method for checking if the Review’s content_body contains less than 255 characters.

+* Products can be created, retrieved, updated, and removed from the database, as demonstrated by integration tests for:
+	- Create()
+	- Index()
+	- Update()
+	- Delete()
+	- DeleteAll()

+* Reviews are properly retrieved from and saved to the database with tests for:
+	- Index()
+	- Create()

+* All controller methods return the correct ActionResult (usually ViewResult or RedirectToActionResult) and Model datatype for each method.
+With tests for:
+	- GET and POST for each route.

 **Styling**